NS2-BDT/CommunityBalanceMod/docs/index.md

   - Stab energy cost reduced by 16%

 ### Drifter
+  - Increased mucous area of effect to the same size as enzymes
   - Doesnt follow echoed unfinished structures over the entire map anymore

 # Marine